World Grand Prix (darts)

+The World Grand Prix (known for sponsorship reasons as the BoyleSports World Grand Prix) is a professional darts tournament that has been held at the Leicester Arena in Leicester, England since 2021.
+The tournament was traditionally held in Dublin, Ireland every October.
+It is played in Sets format, and is run by the Professional Darts Corporation (PDC).
+The tournament is the only one in the PDC which currently uses the "double in, double out" format.

+The current champion is Luke Littler, who defeated Luke Humphries 6–1 in the 2025 final to win his first World Grand Prix title.

-The BoyleSports World Grand Prix is a PDC darts tournament traditionally held in Dublin, Ireland every October, but has taken place in Leicester, England in since 2021.
-Its original venue was the Casino Rooms in Rochester, Kent in 1998 and 1999, and then for one year only in 2000 at the Crosbie Cedars Hotel in Rosslare, County Wexford.
+The tourmament's original venue was the Casino Rooms in Rochester, Kent in 1998 and 1999, and then for one year only in 2000 at the Crosbie Cedars Hotel in Rosslare, County Wexford.
 In 2001, the tournament moved further north to the Citywest in Dublin.
 In 2009, the tournament moved from the Reception Hall at the main Citywest Hotel, to the newly completed bigger venue on site, the Citywest Hotel Convention Centre.
 In 2012, the tournament moved back to the Reception Hall for that year, before returning to the Convention Centre in 2013.

-Due to the COVID-19 pandemic, the 2020 tournament was held at the Ricoh Arena, Coventry, and since 2021, it has been held at the Morningside Arena, Leicester.
+Due to the COVID-19 pandemic, the 2020 tournament was held at the Ricoh Arena, Coventry, and since 2021, it has been held at the Leicester Arena.
 When the World Grand Prix was founded in 1998, it replaced the earlier World Pairs tournament which ran from 1995 to 1997.

 The World Grand Prix was sponsored by bookmakers Paddy Power from 2001 to 2003, before Sky Bet took over in 2004.
 The subsidiary Sky Poker was the tournament's sponsor in 2008.
 In 2010, online gambling company Bodog became the event's title sponsor, while PartyPoker.com took over as the main sponsor in 2011.
 In 2016, Unibet took over as sponsor, with BoyleSports sponsoring the event since 2019.

 Although he has dominated the event with eleven title wins, Phil Taylor has been knocked out of the World Grand Prix five times in the first round.
 In 2001, he lost 2–1 to qualifier Kevin Painter. in 2004, he was beaten 2–0 by Andy Callaby. in 2007, he lost 2–0 to Adrian Gray. in 2015, he was beaten 2–0 by Vincent van der Voort, and in 2016, he was beaten 2–1 by Steve West.

-The current champion is Michael van Gerwen, who defeated Nathan Aspinall, by a margin of 5–3, in the 2022 final to win his sixth World Grand Prix title.